Hashir-Z/ECommerce-CMS/README.md

 2) FOR CUSTOMERS

 	* Buy Menu
-    	* Show which items are in cart (In the buy menu)
+    	* Show which items are in cart
-    	* Option to edit item quantity that you already have in the cart (From the buy menu screen)
+    	* Option to edit item quantity that you already have in the cart
 		* Search Menu
 			* Search By Name
 			* Search By ID